-March 31, 2018 (Unaudited) December 31, 2017 (Audited) Within one year More than one year but not more than five years P 20,217,519 Р 4,177,691 111,492,038 P 131,709,557 P 4,177,691
+(( December 31, 2017 (Audited)

+Within one year More than one year but not Р 20,217,519 Р 4,177,691

+more than five years 111,492,038

+P 131,709,557 P 4,177,691

-Total rentals from these operating leases amounted to P18.1 million and P6.5 million and is included as part of Rentals under the Cost of Sales and Services and Other Operating Expenses account in the consolidated statement of profit or loss (see Notes 15 and 16).
+Total rentals from these operating leases amounted to P18.1 million and P6.5 million in 2018 and 2017, respectively, and is included as Rentals under the Cost of Sales and Services and Other Operating Expenses account in the consolidated statements of profit or loss (see Notes 15 and 16).

-The related security deposit on this operating lease amounted to P5.7 million and P5.1 million as of March 31, 2018 and December 31, 2017, respectively, and is shown as Security deposits under the Other Current Assets and Other Non-current Assets accounts in the consolidated statements of financial position (see Notes 8 and 11).
+The related security deposit on this operating lease amounted to P5.7 million and P5.1 million as of June 30, 2018 and December 31, 2017, respectively, and is shown as Security deposits under the Other Current Assets and Other Non-current Assets accounts in the consolidated statements of financial position (see Notes 8 and 11).

-24.4 Legal Claims
+23.4 Legal Claims

 Trans-Asia is a defendant in an ongoing litigation related to the sinking of MV Asia South Korea.
 The Regional Trial Court had provided a decision to award the plaintiffs of the case a total of P8.9 million for four casualties and 11 survivors.
-The Group's legal counsel has advised that it is probable that Trans-Asia will be found liable; hence, a provision for the claim has been made in the interim consolidated financial statements.
+The Group's legal counsel has advised that it is probable that Trans-Asia will be found liable; hence, a provision for the claim has been made in the consolidated interim financial statements.
 The related liability is presented as part of Provisions under Trade and Other Payables account in the consolidated statements of financial position (see Note 13).